-An options contract allows the holder to buy or sell an underlying security at the strike price or given price.
-The two notable types of options are put options and call options.
+An options contract gives the holder the right to buy or sell an underlying security at a predetermined price, known as the strike price.

 But all you need to know for now is that we’re going to be focusing on BUYING PUT CONTRACTS.

 What does this mean?